KealanMcCormack/DDD-Secure-Software/README.md

 - Done (Once we don't need client side)
 11. Use BCrypt or a similar slow hashing functionality provided by Spring Security to store the passwords.
 - Done - Added Bcrypt in controller
+-

-Kate
+Gerard - Kate

 *To do*

+10. Handle the errors that are shown to the users when a wrong input is provided in order not to expose implementation information related to your applications.

+*Done*
 9. Encrypt sensitive information (such as PPS number, phone number, date of birth) when storing this information in the database.
-10. Handle the errors that are shown to the users when a wrong input is provided in order not to expose implementation information related to your applications.

 General testing /  Fixes to vaccines